Program structure

 Block 1: Leadership

-In module 2, we take a deeper look at your leadership and the psychological development of people.
-In module 1, you gained clarity on your purpose and values; now the question is how you translate these into your leadership style and how you apply them in interaction with others.
-What drives you, what holds you back, and which skills, beliefs or attitudes would you like to develop?
+You will also to take a deeper look at your leadership and the psychological development of people.
+You will gain clarity on your purpose and values, and start to translate these into your leadership style and how you apply them in interaction with others.
+What drives you, what holds you back, and which skills, beliefs or attitudes would you like to develop or further explore?

-You conclude module 2 by formulating your intentions for how you want to show up as a leader within your organisational context.
+You conclude the module by formulating your intentions for how you want to show up as a leader within your organisational context.